What is an LBO Returns Attribution Analysis?

 The following percentages reflect which variables were the most impactful on returns.

-The IRR can be estimated by raising the MoM to the power of (1 / t) and subtracting one, which comes out to 26.76%.
+The IRR can be estimated by raising the multiple-of-money (MoM) to the power of (1 ÷ t) and subtracting the result by one.

 Hi! just to clarify, why EBITDA growth impact is calculated multiplying the difference in EBITDAs with the Purchase EBITDA Multiple, whereas multiple expansion multiplying the difference in multiples with the Exit Year EBITDA?
 I understand why we use the difference in both cases, I just don’t get why in one… Read more »